xibosignage/xibo-manual/source/en/users_administration.md

 If a User loses access to their email or Google Authenticator app and have no access to any saved recovery codes, tick to reset.

 Once ticked the Two Factor Authentication will be set to ‘Off’ for this **User Profile** with any stored secret codes cleared.
-The User can now set up two factor authentication from the User Profile as before.
+The User can now set up [Two Factor Authentication](tour_two_factor_authentication.html) from the User Profile as before.

 ## Deleting Users